-- Details of all play-off games from bi-district to state shall be arranged by the two teams involved.
+- Details of all playoff games from bi-district to state shall be arranged by the two teams involved.
 This includes site selection.
-In case there is a dispute regarding a neutral or home site or time of a game, it shall be settled by the flip of a coin (Note: Unless mutually agreed, all games shall be played at a midpoint site for schools located more than 100 miles apart.) - Bi-district games may not be played until after the final date for district certification in that respective conference, unless permission is granted by all possible next round opponents.
-All other playoff games may not be played until after the final date for completion of the prior round championships. - Play-off games may not be played until after the final date for completion of the prior round championships, exception bi-district.
+In case there is a dispute regarding a neutral or home site or time of a game, it shall be settled by the flip of a coin (Note: Unless mutually agreed, all games shall be played at a midpoint site for schools located more than 100 miles apart and neutral sites cannot be more than two-thirds the total distance between the two schools.) - Bi-district games may not be played until after the final date for district certification in that respective conference, unless permission is granted by all possible Area round opponents.
+All other playoff games may not be played until after the final date for completion of the prior round championships. - After the bi-district round, playoff games shall not be played before Wednesday of that week unless by mutual consent of both schools (ie. to play Monday or Tuesday both coaches would both have to agree, all other days can be determined by a coin flip). - In a series, the first and second games may be played prior to Friday (ie. game 1 Wednesday and game 2 Thursday OR a doubleheader on Wednesday OR a doubleheader on Thursday).
+Game 3, if necessary, could not be played until after the end of instruction on Friday or anytime on Saturday. - National Federation Rules will be followed for all play-off games. - All games will be played to completion of seven innings. - In all play-off games, suspended games shall be continued at the point of suspension. - The 10-run rule is enforced in all play-off games.